 Laser Treatment of Varicose Veins

 The generic term for the laser treatment of varicose veins is Endovenous Laser Ablation or EVLA.
-Excel Lasers supplies a full range of procedure kits , a pump for delivery of tumescent anaesthesia and other accessories to enable a vascular surgeon or interventional radiologist to perform the procedure effectively and efficiently.
+Excel Lasers supplies a full range of procedure kits, laser systems, tumescent delivery and theatre packs to enable a vascular surgeon or interventional radiologist to perform the procedure effectively and efficiently.
 The procedure is a minimally invasive alternative to surgical stripping of the long saphenous vein, which is an important part of the most common operation for varicose veins.
 Under ultrasound guidance and local anaesthesia, a catheter is placed into the long saphenous vein.
 A laser fibre is passed through it and positioned below the saphenofemoral junction.
 An anaesthetic agent is then injected, and the fibre is slowly withdrawn while energy from a diode laser is applied.
 This is repeated along the entire length of the vein until the long saphenous vein is closed from the saphenofemoral junction to the point of access.

 The treatment, which is performed without sedation, usually takes less than an hour, and the patient walks out afterwards unaided.
 The leg is bandaged and/or placed in a stocking that the patient wears for up to three weeks afterwards.